Travel in Australia

 In Australia, cannabis medicines are regulated within a medical framework to ensure the health and safety of patients.
 The prescription of cannabis medicines is regulated at a state and territory level.

-While exemptions may apply under certain conditions for travellers carrying cannabis medicines into Australia, these exemptions only apply to people who have a prescription given by a medical practitioner and have had the cannabis medicine supplied in accordance with that prescription (i.e. by dispensing through a pharmacist, rather than supply through some other form of retail or other mechanism).
+While exemptions may apply under certain conditions for travellers carrying cannabis medicines into Australia, these only apply to people with a prescription from a medical practitioner who have had the cannabis medicine supplied in accordance with that prescription (i.e. by dispensing through a pharmacist, rather than supply through some other form of retail or other mechanism).
 Cannabis medicines provided in countries by mechanisms other than a prescription may not meet the legal requirements of the Customs (Prohibited Import) Regulations 1956.
-More information is on The Office of Drug Control’s website.
+For further information, visit the Office of Drug Control’s website.

-In NSW, unless a cannabis medicine* has been prescribed by a doctor authorised by the NSW Ministry of Health, it will constitute an illicit product under section 10(2)(c) of the NSW Drug Misuse and Trafficking Act 1985.
-Compliance with this Act is at the discretion of NSW Police.
+In NSW, unless a cannabis medicine* has been prescribed by a doctor authorised by the NSW Ministry of Health, it will constitute an illicit product under section 10(2)(c) of the Drug Misuse and Trafficking Act 1985 (NSW).
+Enforcing compliance with this Act is at the discretion of NSW Police.